NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Tupilaq.md

 abilities_mid:
   - name: ""
   - name: "Construct Armor (Hardness 8)"
     desc: "  Like normal objects, a tupilaq has Hardness.
-This Hardness reduces any damage it takes by an amount equal to the Hardness.\nOnce a tupilaq is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks, it loses its Hardness, and its Armor Class is reduced to 22."
+This Hardness reduces any damage it takes by an amount equal to the Hardness.\n\nOnce a tupilaq is reduced to less than half its Hit Points, or immediately upon being damaged by a critical hit, its construct armor breaks, it loses its Hardness, and its Armor Class is reduced to 22."

 attacks:
   - name: ""